Mixed Model Value Streams

 with high variability of demand, mix, and/or customization

-The Lean methods described on this page are a countermeasure to
+The Lean methods described on this page are countermeasures to variability —

-The truth is that there are lean techniques that can radically improve the quality, cost, and speed of delivery for ANY mix of ANY product or service.
-A few of those techniques are introduced here.
+The truth is that there are lean tools and techniques that can radically improve the quality, cost, and speed of delivery for ANY mix of ANY product or service.

 Bookmark = ProductFamilies